 The standards are underpinned by national guidance and standards, in particular by National Institute for Health and Care Excellence (NICE), government and profession-specific guidance on Covid-19.
+Covid-19 is a new condition with an emerging evidence base.

-Targeted, expert peer review has been used to ask reviewers specific questions about the draft standards and complete a pragmatic accuracy check.
 We will review and update the standards as the knowledge base and expert experience develop.

 Standards for palliative rehabilitation and end-of-life care